Rate-Splitting Multiple Access to Mitigate the Curse of Mobility in (Massive) MIMO Networks: System Model

 where $\mathbf{h}_{k}[m] \in \mathbb{C}^{n_{t}}$ is the channel vector between the transmitter and user-$k$ at time instant $m$ and $n_{k} \sim \mathcal{CN}(0,1)$ is the Additive White Gaussian Noise (AWGN) component for user-$k$.

 The flexible treatment\footnote{Readers are referred to \cite{clerckx_2016,mao_2018} for more discussion on rate-splitting.} of interference is enabled by the joint use of message split at the transmitter and SIC at the receivers.
-The SIC processing at an arbitrary receiver ({\sl e.g.,} user-$k$, $k=\left\lbrace1,2,\ldots, K \right\rbrace $) can be explained in the following $3$ steps. \begin{enumerate} \item First, the interference from all users is partially decoded by decoding the common message $\widehat{W}_{c}$ while treating the private streams of all ($K$) users as noise.
-Since the common message contains the common part of the message of each user (including the common part of the message of user-$k$), each user partially decodes the message of another user (and therefore partially decodes interference). \item Then, the common stream is reconstructed using the common message estimate $\widehat{W}_{c}$ and subtracted from the received signal by SIC to remove the decoded interference from the received signal. \item Finally, the remaining (private) part of the message of user-$k$ (private part) is decoded by treating the interference from the private streams of all other $K-1$ users as noise. \end{enumerate} The overall decoded message of user-$k$, $\widehat{W}_{k}$, is reconstructed by combining the decoded common part, $\widehat{W}_{c,k}$, and the decoded private part, $\widehat{W}_{p,k}$.
+The SIC processing at an arbitrary receiver ({\sl e.g.,} user-$k$, $k=\left\lbrace1,2,\ldots, K \right\rbrace $) can be explained in the following $3$ steps. \begin{enumerate} \item First, the interference from all users is partially decoded by decoding the common message estimate $\widehat{W}_{c}$ while treating the private streams of all ($K$) users as noise.
+Since the common message contains the common part of the message of each user (including the common part of the message of user-$k$), each user partially decodes the message of another user (and therefore partially decodes interference). \item Then, the common stream is reconstructed using the common message estimate $\widehat{W}_{c}$ and subtracted from the received signal by SIC to remove the decoded interference from the received signal. \item Finally, the remaining (private) part of the message of user-$k$ (private part) is decoded by treating the interference from the private streams of all other $K-1$ users as noise. \end{enumerate}